meredian/otus-microservices/kubernetes_3/README.md

-kubernetes_2
+kubernetes_3
 ============

 Folder includes:
-* Simple application (in Rust) which responses 200 OK to `GET /` and `GET /health`
+* Application (in Rust) for managing `/user/` route & with `/health` handler
+* Helm packages to install PostgreSQL
-* Kubernetes manifest to deploy it as a service with Nginx ingress.
+* Kubernetes manifest to deploy application as a service with Nginx ingress.

 Service is exposed as `http://arch.homework/`.

 ## Prerequisites